e04/ft8ts/README.md

 ## Overview

-FT8 is a digital amateur radio mode designed for weak-signal communication.
+FT8 is a digital amateur radio mode designed for weak-signal communication, developed by Joe Taylor (K1JT) and Steve Franke (K9AN).

 This library provides pure TypeScript implementations of both encoding and decoding, suitable for use in Node.js or the browser.

 ## Demo